 Cuaba Cuban Cigars

 Cuaba cigars are unique and peculiar in part due to their size and shape.
 The shape (known as double figurado) is considered to be one of the hardest to perfect and most challenging when it comes to the art of cigar rolling.
-Why not learn more about the double figurado format and other cigar terms from our Cuban Cigars Glossary?

-The tobacco used to produce these Cuban cigars is also unique, not to be found in the same areas that the tobacco leaves of other well known brands such as the José L. Piedra are found.
-They are not seasonal like Cohiba cuban cigars either, making for a unique flavour and smoking experience for you to enjoy.
+The tobacco used to produce these Cuban cigars is also unique, not to be found in the same areas that the tobacco leaves of other well-known brands such as the José L. Piedra are found.
+They are not seasonal like Cohiba Cuban cigars either, making for a unique flavour and smoking experience for you to enjoy.

 Due to the success of their uniquely shaped products, Cuaba now exclusively manufactures cigars in the double figurado shape.
-They offer a spectacular flavour at first and then begin to emanate the unique flavour they are so well know for as you continue smoking.
-The factory started creating products in this design in the 1800s and is now one of the few brands (although some other cigar factories such as the Hoyo de Monterrey brand have produced products in the design) to continue production, a choice made in 1996.
+They offer a spectacular flavour at first and then begin to emanate the unique flavour they are so well known for as you continue smoking.
+The factory started creating products in this design in the 1800s and is now one of the few brands (although some other cigar factories such as the Hoyo de Monterrey Cigars brand have produced products in the design) to continue production, a choice made in 1996.